EricssonResearch/Multicast-OSCOAP/test-spec1.md

 #### 4.1.2.
 Identifier: TEST_1b {#test-1b}

-**Objective** : Perform a simple GET transaction using OSCORE, Content-Format and Uri-Path option (Server side)
+**Objective** : Perform an OSCORE Group transaction, where the client retrieve a recipient context that it has stored in memory.
+(Server side)

 **Configuration** :